-To help Google fans, consumers, and potential business users understand what is offered by Google Fiber, and how it fits into the overall internet service provider (ISP) market, we've put together the most important details and resources in this smart person's guide.
-This is a "living" article that will be updated and refreshed as new, relevant information becomes public.
+To help Google fans, consumers, and potential business users understand what is offered by Google Fiber, and how it fits into the overall internet service provider (ISP) market, we’ve put together the most important details and resources in this cheat sheet.
+This is a “living” article that will be updated and refreshed as new, relevant information becomes public.

 - What is Google Fiber?
 Google Fiber is a broadband internet and cable television provider that focuses on leveraging fiber-to-the-premises and fixed wireless deployments to bring gigabit (1 Gbps) internet speeds to its customers.

 - Why does Google Fiber matter?
 Google Fiber set the stage for next-generation internet speeds, providing high-speed broadband and generating more competition in the ISP market, which brought faster speeds to many other users as well.

 - Who does Google Fiber affect?
 Consumers and enterprise internet users will be affected by Google Fiber, as the increased speeds provided by its service and its competitors could open new possibilities for how cities will become even more connected and how businesses will innovate and get work done.

 - When is Google Fiber launching?
 Google Fiber officially launched in 2010, but the service first went live in 2012 in the Kansas City metropolitan area.
 Since then, the service has expanded into multiple cities around the US.

 - How can I take advantage of Google Fiber?
 Google Fiber is currently available in 11 US metro areas, with Webpass wireless service up and running in an additional eight areas.
 Residents of a Google Fiber city can go to the service’s website to see if it is available in their specific area.

 What is Google Fiber?